School Photographers of America launches SPOA + SONY Student Photo Contest

 Getting your Trinity Audio player ready...

 School Photographers of America announced the launch of the SPOA + SONY Student Photo Contest for middle school and high school student photographers.
 This contest is open to all students in Grades 6-12 from public, private, and home schools in the United States.
-The price is a Sony Alpha 7 III, one per category.
+The prize is a Sony Alpha 7 III, one per category.

 The deadline to submit photos is May 5.
 There is no entry fee.